 Are you looking for the best free things to do in San Francisco in November?
 If so, check out this list of my 25 favorites.
 They include street fairs, events, attractions, and a few special hidden gems.

 Highlights include a visit to the Golden Gate Bridge, a stroll up some of our colorful mosaic stairs, and a chance to see how fortune cookies are made.
-You can also visit with Santa, enjoy a tree lighting ceremony, or check out this year's sugar creation at the Westin St. Francis.
+You can also visit with Santa, enjoy the city decked out in lights, or check out this year's sugar creation at the Westin St. Francis.

 Read on for details about the best options this month in SF.

-You will find the Day of the Dead event in early November in the Mission District.
+You will find the Day of the Dead event on November 2nd in the Mission District.
 Its official name is "Dia de Los Muertos" and it's a time to honor both the dead and the circle of life.

 Start your holiday celebrations off this year at Pier 39 in Fisherman's Wharf.
 This is one of the top free things to do in San Francisco in November, as the hugely popular pier becomes completely decked out for Christmas.

-Another one of the popular holiday free things to do in San Francisco in November is the Union Square Tree Lighting Ceremony.
-The day after Thanksgiving, head down to Union Square to watch them turn the light on their 83 foot tree.
+Another one of the popular free things to do in San Francisco in November is enjoying the holiday lights at Union Square.

-The Westin St. Francis sugar tree is another treat for visitors this holiday season.
+The Westin St. Francis Sugar Castle is another treat for visitors this holiday season.
 Head across the street from Union Square and step inside their lobby.
-Shortly after you enter, you will see their sugar creation of the year.
+Shortly after you enter, you will see their Sugar Castle creation of the year.

-The unveiling kicks off in November each year.
-It's also a celebration with some apple cider and a few activities.
-The sugar tree is then open to the public every day through the end of the holiday season.
+The Sugar Tree is then open to the public every day through the end of the holiday season.